Do You Need a Water Filter in Melbourne? Honest 2026 Answer

 Your tap water tastes or smells like chlorine

-You’re spending money on bottled water or fridge filter cartridges
+You’re spending money on bottled water or fridge-filter cartridges

 You have young children or babies